 - Remote control

 If you looked at my previous article about quiet fans, you may already be familiar with this brand.
 In fact, all of the brands I’ll mention here have a history of making quiet fans with a quality built.
-In my original article, I mentioned the Ozeri OZF1 tower fan, which is a simplified version of the one I reviewed above.
-Still, it might be just what you’re looking for.
+One of their newer models is the Ozeri UltraWind tower fan, which is a more simplistic version of the one I reviewed above, although it comes with Bluetooth connectivity and an app.

 Lasko is another hugely popular tower fan manufacturer.
 This particular device has a really simple design available in silver or faux wood finish.
 Its round base is its widest part, measuring 13 inches in diameter, and the total height of the fan comes in at 42.5 inches.
 As you can probably tell by looking at the base, the product can oscillate.